25 Oct Stress

 Stress is the most commonly recognized trigger of headaches.
-Stress can be physical or emotional.
+It can be physical or emotional.
 It can be good or bad.
 It is an unavoidable part of life.

 Stress is also an important factor in tension-type headache.
-Episodic tension-type headaches can be related to specific instances of increased worry, concern, or stress and usually are helped by eliminating the stressful situation or by over-the-counter analgesics.
+Episodic tension-type headaches can be related to specific instances of increased worry or concern, and usually are helped by eliminating the stressful situation or by over-the-counter analgesics.
 Chronic and repeated stress will cause daily or almost daily tension-type headache.
 The headache is generalized (typically in a “hat-band” distribution), and often accompanied by a sleep disturbance.
-Help is provided by lowering stress, psychotherapy, biofeedback, behavioral modification, and the use of antidepressant drugs under the watchful eye of a physician.
+Help is provided by psychotherapy, biofeedback, behavioral modification, and the use of antidepressant drugs under the watchful eye of a physician.

-Stress cannot be completely avoided but learning to better deal with stress can help reduce headaches.
+Stress cannot be completely avoided but learning to better deal with it can help reduce headaches.